fraserlove/dotfiles/README.md

 chmod +x install.sh
 ./install.sh
 ```
 Once complete, perform a restart.
-This repository can now be deleted using `cd .. && rm -rf dotfiles`.
+This repository will self-delete after installation is complete.